Silind-Software/direflow/README.md

 ### Features include
 ✔ Full Webpack control
 ✔ Bundling multiple components together
-✔ Data-sharing and interactions bewteen components
+✔ Data-sharing and interactions between components
 ✔ Passing child elements to the component
 ✔ Plugins for varies purposes: font-loading, external scripts, styled-components, and more ...